pmnoxx/reshade-display-commander/README.md

 - NVIDIA Reflex: Simple on/off toggle with status
 - Live indicators: PCL AV latency (30-frame average), Reflex status, and flip state

+## Known Bugs

+- **NVAPI support is broken at the moment** - NVIDIA-specific features may not work properly
+- **Sync interval 2x-4x (vsync) is broken in ReShade** - V-sync functionality may not work as expected
+- **Multiple monitors with different resolutions/refresh rates aren't supported** - The addon may not handle multi-monitor setups with varying display specifications correctly

 ## Requirements

 - Windows with ReShade (addon support enabled)